I’m Amy. This page is all about me my triathlon journey and this website which we call a blog. Hmmm do people still say blog? I do.

 In 2012 I stepped up to a half-iron distance which is 70.3.
 Still not sure how long would be too long.
 I did a few of those and then in 2013 I completed Ironman France.

-I loved it.
-Yes it was hard but there is nothing like that finish line.
+Yes it was hard but there is nothing like the Ironman finish line.
 So I signed up to do it again the next year at Ironman Chattanooga, then again at Ironman Lake Placid and again at Ironman Florida and now at Ironman Boulder, then Ironman Santa Rosa and then back to Ironman Florida.
 That should add up to 7 Ironman races.
 Double check it for me please because I do make mistakes.
 There is a whole page with a list of race reports and training events so you can check all of that out there.

 I love the challenge of triathlon.
 I love the challenge of endurance events.

 In 2015 after completing my fourth Ironman race – Ironman launched their coaching certification course.
 My coach had retired and I was floundering and looking for a pack.
 After receiving about 2000 emails I signed up for the course.
 I figured what the heck I’ll be my own coach.
 I decided I wanted to help others fall in love with ultra endurance triathlons and I completed a coaching certification through Ironman University.
-I am planning to add the USAT Certification to my list of credentials in 2017.

 I have been featured as a writer on Ironman.com, RunnerDad.com, and Womensrunning.com, Beyondlunges.com and also on MissSipPiddlin.com.